This post may contain affiliate links. Please read our disclosure policy.

 • As soon as you see steam coming from the gap, place the lid on fully and turn the heat down to low and cook for 20 minutes, then turn off the heat and allow to rest for 10 minutes.

-• Top with a little more fresh coriander if desired and serve.
+• Top with a little more fresh coriander if desired and serve with natural yogurt.

 Video